 In short, that is the history of how Ritalin came to be popularized so pervasively.2

 The side effects of Ritalin include sudden death, heart attack, stroke, suicide, and many others.
 And yes, these happen even to children as well as to adults.

-- scarring of the heart and veinous tissue leading to impaired or blocked circulation of blood
+- Scarring of the heart and venous tissue leading to impaired or blocked circulation of blood

 - and literally hundreds more.